AutonomousLawnmower/Sensors/README.md

 # Sensors
-This Repository holds all the software required to extract data from sensors on the robot
+This Repository holds all the software required to extract data from sensors on the robot.